 - The student discusses his or her concern directly with the college official involved.
 The complaint may be made in person or by written contact no later than 10 instructional days following the incident.
-The college official will have 5 instructional days to attempt to informally reach an agreeable solution. - 2.
+The college official will have 5 instructional days to attempt to informally reach an agreeable solution - 2.
 If an agreeable solution is not reached within 5 instructional days as noted above, the student will have 3 instructional days to appeal the issue and report it in writing to the appropriate immediate supervisor.
 The immediate supervisor will have 5 instructional days to investigate the issue and attempt to reach an agreeable solution. - 3.
 If an agreeable solution is not reached within 5 instructional days from receipt of the appeal as noted in step 2, the student will have 3 instructional days to appeal and report the issue in writing to the dean of the division.
 The dean of the division will have 5 instructional days to investigate the issue and attempt to reach an agreeable solution. - 4.
 If an agreeable solution is not reached within 5 instructional days from receipt of the appeal as noted in step 3, the student will have 3 instructional days to appeal the issue and report it in writing to the President or the President's designee.
 The President or President's designee will have 10 instructional days from receipt of the appeal to appoint a fact-finding committee to investigate the issue and attempt to reach an agreeable solution.
-The decision reached at this level in the process is the final step in the College's process; however, any student wishing to appeal beyond this point may untilize the State Student Complaint process on page 240.
+The decision reached at this level in the process is final.